schwabe/ics-openvpn/README.txt

 - Install sdk
 - Install ndk

-Do ndk-build in the root directory of the project.
+Do ./build-native.sh in the root directory of the project.

 Use eclipse with android plugins to build the project.